Zinke's Handwritten Resignation Note: A Bear To Read, A Bone To Critics

 Outgoing Secretary of the Interior Ryan Zinke entered office on a horse and left via a resignation note he wrote in thick red strokes.
 He posted a photo of that resignation on Twitter, and an avalanche of criticism soon followed from readers who assailed his penmanship, ethics and industry-friendly track record while managing 500 million acres of public lands.

 Zinke's letter was barely legible, but he typed out his missive as well: "It's been a high honor to serve the President and the American People as Interior Secretary.
-We've restored public lands "for the benefit & enjoyment of the people," improved public access and shall never be held hostage again for our energy needs.
-God bless America and those who defend her."
+We've restored public lands 'for the benefit & enjoyment of the people,' improved public access & shall never be held hostage again for our energy needs.
+God bless America & those who defend her."

 It's been a high honor to serve @POTUS & the American People as @Interior Secretary.
 We've restored public lands “for the benefit & enjoyment of the people,” improved public access & shall never be held hostage again for our energy needs.
 God bless America & those who defend her. pic.twitter.com/JXzVmrpDTg— Secretary Ryan Zinke (@SecretaryZinke) January 2, 2019